Tanzania United Republic Container Glass Market Size & Share Analysis - Growth Trends And Forecast (2026 - 2031)

 Tanzania United Republic Container Glass Market Analysis by Mordor Intelligence

-The Tanzania container glass market has a current market size of 54.90 kilotons in 2025 and is forecast to reach 63.13 kilotons by 2030, posting a 2.84% CAGR over the period.
+Tanzania container glass market size in 2026 is estimated at 56.42 kilotons, growing from 2025 value of 54.90 kilotons with 2031 projections showing 64.69 kilotons, growing at 2.77% CAGR over 2026-2031.
 Moderate expansion is underpinned by the 35% Common External Tariff on imported glass and a 10% Industrial Development Levy, both introduced in the 2025/26 budget to protect domestic production.[1]Tanzania Investment Centre, “Access to Markets,” tic.go.tz Duty-free access to East African Community (EAC) members since 2010 enlarges the addressable export base of the Tanzania container glass market to more than 450 million consumers.
 Oligopolistic supply, with Kioo Limited, Milly Glass Works and Consol Glass Kenya the only regional producers, allows pricing power yet heightens exposure to supply shocks.
 Sustained beverage demand from European Union-affiliated brewers that hold more than 90% of Tanzania’s beer market secures a large, stable offtake for the Tanzania container glass market.

 Key Report Takeaways